PlayCoMo/spritepack/README.md

     GLint texSize;
     glGetIntegerv(GL_MAX_TEXTURE_SIZE, &texSize);

-In addition to this, this program inserts metadata inside each of the output png files so you can trace a particular input image to a particular output image, and thus use this information to render the correct texture data in your client application.

 Finally, the program inserts a border around each input file, in case you wish to use the resulting spritesheet for mipmapping.
 The default border size is 4 pixels.